Let’s face it, the Digital Age is wondrous.

 6. Don’t look at your phone when you wake up.

-I recently learned this tip from a male influencer who I can’t remember the name of.
+One of the best phone tips that I learned recently was from a male influencer who I can’t remember the name of.
 (Dude, I’m so sorry!
 If I find you again, I’ll link you.)

 Why not try to avoid the demand and start your day refreshed by not checking your notifications as soon as you wake up?